 Scope

 This paper was written to show how The Home Depot is performing across the four aspects of effective process management techniques: design, implementation, control, and continuous improvement.
+The report draws information from

+Methods

-The report draws information from The Home Depot’s corporate website, its annual report, and various professional and news articles found online.
-No specific information was found online regarding The Home Depot’s effect on its environment, so this report focuses on the satisfaction of The Home Depot’s owners, customers, employees, suppliers, and community.
+The Home Depot’s corporate website, its annual report, and various professional and news articles found online.
+No specific information was found online regarding The Home Depot’s effect on its environment Corporate Social Responsibility Report???, so this report focuses on the satisfaction of The Home Depot’s owners, customers, employees, suppliers, and community.

 Findings